kevinmiles/blog/_posts/2013-07-28-graph-algorithms-part-1.md

 The most basic graph algorithms are Breadth-First and Depth-First Search (BFS and DFS), two ways to explore a graph from a given node.
 The procedure for both is simple:

 1. Keep a list of nodes to explore, initially just the starting node
-2. While the list is not empty, visit the next node in the list, and add its neighbors to the list.
+2. While the list is not empty, remove and process the next node in the list
+3. Add the node's neighbors to the list, and continue

+Breadth-First and Depth-First search differ only in the rule they employ to choose which node in the list to process next.
+Depth-First keeps its list of nodes in a queue.